 About Rekha Maker

-Rekha Maker is a design business which focuses on the casting process.
-I use a liquid ‘eco-concrete’ called Jesmonite and pour these into my handmade moulds to create striking architectural homewares in small batches.
-I am a full-time Architect, and I started the Rekha Maker business during lockdown last year; many of the designs were already in my head, I just hadn’t devoted the time yet to test them.
+Rekha is a designer and architect who works predominantly with casting and mouldmaking.
+I use a liquid ‘eco-concrete’ called Jesmonite and pour these into my handmade moulds to create striking architectural homewares.
+I am a full-time Architect, and I started the Rekha Maker in 2020.
+Many of the designs were already in my head, I just hadn’t devoted the time yet to test them.

 Making everything myself, I fall between the categories of both craftsperson and designer.
 Through the casting process, I want to create high quality, unique pieces which can stand on their own as objects, even when they are not fulfilling their function.
 I like to focus on proportions and clean lines.
 If I could sum up the over-arching theme of my work it would be ‘sculptural architecture for the home’.

-I am originally from Liverpool, but I have now lived in Glasgow for 13 years.
-My team is myself, my assistant Heather Ridley-Moran and her whippet Grayson.
-Heather has a background in textiles, set-design and styling; this means she has a great eye and can talk through ideas.
-We have a small studio on the Southside of Glasgow where we make a big mess.
+I am originally from Liverpool, but until recently, lived in Glasgow for 16 years.
+I have a small studio on the Southside of Glasgow where I make a big mess.

 When I’m feeling most inspired, it’s likely I’ll be looking to buildings and their motifs for inspiration.
 It is so fun to be able to translate and experiment with architectural principles on a small scale.
 I enjoy making references to many different architectural styles, but at the end of the day, it is about creating a functional object with great proportions rather than referencing a particular style.
 I hope you can see this architectural influence in the shapes of my objects.